pys876121546/vue3-typescript-template/README.md

 ## Eslint

-Use eslint to check your project, let it Healthier
+Use eslint to check your project, make it Healthier

 ```shell
 pnpm run lint